 - Kosher salt, to taste

 - Preheat oven to 425°F

 - Pluck the little leaves off of the stems of your fresh herbs until you have about a tablespoon of them.
 If you're using rosemary, make sure the leaves don't have any of the woody stem attached.
 If you're using sage, give the leaves a quick chop so that they're not too big.

-- Wash and pat dry the potatoes and place them in a mixing bowl.
-Drizzle them with the olive oil, then toss them so they're fully coated with the oil.
+- Wash and pat dry the potatoes.
+Slice them in half lengthwise if you so desire.
+Then place them in a mixing bowl, drizzle them with the olive oil, then toss them so they're fully coated with the oil.

 - Sprinkle generously with the Kosher salt and toss again to distribute the salt evenly.
 Don't be afraid of using too much salt — potatoes and salt are made for each other.
 Think french fries!